Make auto-properties get-only

 Press Ctrl+R, C or choosefrom the main menu .

 In the Reformat and Cleanup Code dialog that opens, select the newly created profile and choose another scope if needed. .

 Click OK.
 JetBrains Rider will make auto-properties get-only in the selected scope.

-If you want to make auto-properties get-only without opening the Reformat and Cleanup Code dialog to choose a profile, you can bind the created profile to the silent cleanup and run it by pressing Ctrl+E, F. You can also create a custom cleanup profile that would combine making properties get-only with other code style tasks.
+If you want to make auto-properties get-only without opening the Reformat and Cleanup Code dialog to choose a profile, you can bind the created profile to the silent cleanup and run it by pressing Ctrl+R, G. You can also create a custom cleanup profile that would combine making properties get-only with other code style tasks.